MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 * Output File also known as PQOut file with *".query.pqout"* extension
 * Optional Parameter Query file with *".parameterquery.pq"* extension
 * Optional Settings file with *".settings"* extension
-* Optional Diagnostics file with *".diagnostics"* extension.
+* Optional Diagnostics file with *".diagnostics"* extension

 ### Test Query File also known as PQ file with .query.pq extension